 This course provides the learner a framework of how exercise prescription needs will vary based on specific populations.
 Included will be exercise needs for those with various cardiopulmonary, integumentary, neurological, metabolic, and orthopedic conditions.
-Students will have the opportunity to develop exercise plans and gain increased knowledge of exercise guideli
+Students will have the opportunity to develop exercise plans and gain increased knowledge of exercise guidelines.
+2 Cr Hrs.
+Prerequisite(s): ALH1050, SCI1100 and HLT1100 or concurrent.